artistkaransaini/bitbox/README.md

 ### Hexabit

-A hexabit is built by **repeating the same idea of a full adder again and again**.
+A hexabit is built by **repeating the same idea of a full adder again and again**(the more bits thee wishes to add the more times you gotta repeat it).

 * The first position starts the addition
 * Each next position waits for the extra bit from the previous one
-* The process moves from right to left
+* The process moves from right to left (again and again and again)

-Each position only cares about:
+each position only cares about:

 * Its own two bits
 * Whether an extra bit is arriving

-By connecting many Full Adders in a chain, large numbers can be added reliably.
+by connecting many Full Adders in a chain, a hexabit (or as many bits as thee wishes) processor can be created.

-This design may look simple, but it is exactly how real processors are made as well.
+this design may look simple, but it is exactly how every powerful processor is made as well!

 ## Materials Requested

-To build and test this project physically, the following materials are required:
+to build and test this project physically, the following materials are required:

 * Breadboards
 * LEDs